weewx/weewx/docs_src/custom/cheetah.md

 </table>

 !!!
 Note
-    The tag `$almanac.sidereal_time` returns a value in decimal degrees rather than a customary value from 0 to 24 hours.
+    The tag `$almanac.sidereal_angle` returns a value in decimal degrees rather than a more customary value from 0 to 24 hours.

 ### Heavenly bodies